-- Check the Road.
 With warmer weather and fewer restrictions, construction is resuming on the highways and interstates.
 Construction means more trucks, road debris, and fewer lanes for cars to drive on.
 Be alert for wind-blown debris where the highway is level with the surrounding area.
 The high winds and flat terrain of Texas mean that objects can travel a long way to be deposited on the road and lie there waiting for your motorcycle to hit them.

 Or use drugs and drive.
-The same rules apply to motorcycles as to cars, and being buzzed on your ride means being just a little slow when it’s time to hit the brakes or swerve out of the way.
-It can also mean being held partially responsible for the accident when another car hits you or getting a citation that means you lose your insurance.
+The same rules apply to motorcycles as to cars.
+Being buzzed on your ride means being just a little slow when it’s time to hit the brakes or swerve out of the way.
+It can also mean being held partially responsible for the accident when another car hits you.
+You may also get a citation that means you lose your insurance.
 It’s a bad idea.

 If You Need an Attorney

 If you’ve been a safe rider and still got hit by another car or rider, you may need the assistance of an attorney.
-Whether you are making an insurance claim or need to file a lawsuit, you should have knowledgeable legal professionals helping you with your case.
+Whether making an insurance claim or needing to file a lawsuit, you should have knowledgeable legal professionals helping you with your case.
 Gibson Hill Personal Injury knows that motorcycles are a fun and economical form of transportation, and you should not suffer from another person’s careless driving.